mclancy96/namespaced-routes-reading/README.md

 **Top-tip:** There is one important difference between `scope '/admin', module: 'admin'` and `namespace :admin`, and it's in the URL helpers.
 Remember above that using `scope` gave us a `stats_path` helper.
-But now that we are using `namespace`, run `rake routes` again.
+But now that we are using `namespace`, run `bin/ra routes` again.
 You'll see that the helper is now prefixed with `admin_`, so `stats_path` becomes `admin_stats_path`.
 If you switch from `scope` to `namespace`, take care to update any URL helpers you have in use!